RobertMcBrien/azure-create-vm/README.md

 </p>
 <p>
 In this step, we set up our project details.
 First, we ensure our virtual machine is located in the correct resource group.
 Then, we choose an appropriate name for our machine.
-Likely relating to it's use or purpose.
-Select region closest to you, and remember to use the same specific zone for all virtual machines you plan on using together.
+Likely relating to its use or purpose.
+Select the region closest to you, and remember to use the same specific zone for all virtual machines you plan on using together.
 After that, you will select your image type, aka your server of choice, for example, windows or ubuntu.

 </p>
 <br />